Presented by CIGI and the Human Rights Research and Education Centre

 - Anthony VanDuzer, Hyman Soloway Chair in Business and Trade Law and Full Professor, Faculty of Law, Common Law, University of Ottawa

-View the other sessions in the series:
+View the other sessions in this series: